tooth2/Extended-Kalman-Filter/README.md

 Position: Radar works poor without using Lidar
 Velocity: Radar works poor without using Lidar (Vx better than Lidar only) This shows RADAR measurements are tend to be more more noisy than the LIDAR measurements.
-Extended Kalman Filter tracking by utilizing both measurements from both LIDAR and RADAR can reduce the noise/errors from the sensor
+Extended Kalman Filter tracking by utilizing both measurements from both LIDAR and RADAR can reduce the noise/errors from the sensor.

 #### Kalmain filter variables
 	•	VectorXd x;	// object state
 	•	MatrixXd P;	// object covariance matrix